-10. Stroll along France’s biggest square and admire the Monument aux Girondins
+10. Stroll along France’s biggest square and Monument aux Girondins

 Place des Quinconces, one of Europe’s biggest city squares & a fantastic place to stroll around, is also the venue for many open air concerts and festivals in the heart of the city.
 Built as a defence against rebellion, the square is now well-known for the famous Monument aux Girondins.
 The gorgeous fountain with life-like sculptures is a fitting tribute to honour the Girondin revolutionaries during the Reign of Terror.
 The towering column & the rampaging horses amidst the fountain are a sight to behold.
 A sunset shot at this beautiful site is undoubtedly one of the top things to do in Bordeaux.

 There are so many more things to do in Bordeaux, including sampling its delicious gastronomic offerings like fresh oysters, beef specialities and delicious canele (rum and vanilla infused cakes).
 Include them in your holiday to France and make your trip even more perfect.

 Frequently Asked Questions About Things To Do In Bordeaux